 When you are bidding for impressions, you pay for people who see your mobile ad and not for clicks or actual conversions.
 However, this method of bidding is still popular and presents various benefits for the advertiser.
 Not all banners are focused on immediate conversion or an action.
 Depending on the type of your campaign, especially if you are aiming to grow awareness on your brand, impressions may prove to be relevant and easily countable.

-What are the benefits of using mobile ads (Are mobile ads profitable or not?)
+Benefits of using mobile ads (Are mobile ads profitable or not?)
+ROI vs ROAS.

 As I have already said in the preview of this article, mobile devices are accounted for almost half of the total page views online.
 This means that when it comes to advertising, mobiles should be for marketers at least as popular as desktops.